tdr2d/journey-to-ai/modules/02_chatbot/Managed_version.md

 The model is used only to perform RAG, when you need to analyse additional documents which were not used when training the completion model.

 ### Why do you need a Vector Database ?
 The vector Database is necesary for RAG.
-The knowledge documents are translated into vector via the Embedding model and then stored as vectors.
+The knowledge documents are translated into vectors via the Embedding model and then stored as vectors.
-The vectors are searched when prompting to feed the LLM model with context.
+The vectors are searched when prompting to feed the LLM model with a context.